 Never force a PC case into the car (revisit your packing strategy)

-If you find that things are a bit tight, due to the fact that your PC isn’t the only thing you are transporting, simply wait.
-You can always come back for a second trip to pick up your PC when your car has the room for it.
+If you find things tight because your PC isn’t the only thing you are transporting, simply wait.
+You can always come back for a second trip to pick up your PC when your car has room for it.

 Please note: If you have to move all your belongings in one hit, consider loading in your computer components first.
 This way other items will act as packing material to keep your computer even safer.

-If you are trying to squeeze your desktop PC in a small space somewhere between a door and other objects, don’t do it.
-It will always pay off to remove already loaded items and put your computer in first and rethink your packing strategy.
+If you are trying to squeeze your desktop PC into a small space somewhere between a door and other objects, don’t do it.
+It will always pay off to remove already loaded items and put your computer in first, and rethink your packing strategy.

-When you try to force a PC case into any type of gap, you run the risk of knocking something attached to the case or some internal hardware.
+When you try to force a PC case into any gap, you risk knocking something attached to the case or some internal hardware.
 This usually results in damage that cannot be easily repaired without buying new components or a case.

 Be very careful if you have a water cooling system.
-The fins in the radiator are extremely delicate and impossible to fix if they are damaged past a certain point.
+The fins in the radiator are delicate and impossible to fix if damaged past a certain point.

 Make sure everything is unplugged